Zesster/SeatShuffle/README.md

    - Set the desired number of rows and columns
    - Click "Applica" (Apply) to create an empty grid

-2. **Add Desks to the Classroom**
+2. **Add Elements to the Classroom**
-   - Drag the desk icon (🪑) from the sidebar
+   - Drag the desk icon (🪑) from the sidebar to add student desks
+   - Drag the teacher desk icon (🏫) from the sidebar to add the teacher's desk
-   - Drop it onto any empty grid cell
+   - Drop them onto any empty grid cell
    - Repeat to add as many desks as needed

 3. **Assign Students to Desks**